 Glistening, glowing, dewy, luminous — they’re all positive adjectives when it comes to skin, until they go just a little too far into oily territory.
-While oily skin comes with some major complexion benefits, the annoyances of keeping your makeup in place and ditching shine can definitely wear on a gal.
-To help guide us on the path towards perfect skin we chatted with professional makeup artist, Virginia Linzee for her take on oily skin fixes that will make your life easier.
+While oily skin comes with some complexion benefits, the annoyances of keeping your makeup in place and ditching shine can definitely wear on a gal.
+To help guide us down the path towards shine-free skin, we asked Urban Decay makeup artist Amanda Rodriguez to share her oily skin fixes.
+Here’s what she had to say.

 What you do before applying makeup is just as important — if not more — than finding the right formula and shade of foundation.
 Keeping skin hydrated (yes, even for those with oily skin) and using an oil-control, matte finish primer is key to long-lasting wear.
 Trust us, it’s the difference between a shine-free complexion and having to touch up your T-zone every 30 minutes in the office bathroom.

 So, what type of moisturizer do you look for if you’re worried about looking like a grease ball?
 Amanda recommends a formula with hyaluronic acid like the Skinceuticals HA Intensifier.
 “The majority of clients and models I speak to think that because they’re oily, moisturizer is terrible for them.
 Hydration is different than moisturizing.
 Hydrate your complexion to balance out the oil so makeup applies better.
 I’m a big fan of hyaluronic acid because it plumps up and hydrates skin, but also reduces the appearance of pores.”